LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 -------------------------

 A TCP server listens on a specific port for client connections.
-Once a client connects, a new net_tcp object is returned for that connection.
+Once a client connects, a new :type:`net_tcp` object is returned for that connection.
 There are several steps for establishing a server.
 The series of methods is generally:
 `~net_tcp->bind`, `~net_tcp->listen` and then either `~net_tcp->accept` or
 `~net_tcp->forEachAccept`.

 .. member:: net_tcp->bind(port::integer, address::string = '0.0.0.0')
 .. member:: net_tcp->listen(backlog::integer = 128)

-   When acting as a server, the net_tcp object must first be bound to a local port and optional address.
+   When acting as a server, the :type:`net_tcp` object must first be bound to a local port and optional address.
 The address can be ignored in most cases, but is useful on machines that have multiple network interfaces.
 The bind can be called before a client connection is made as well, however the operating system will automatically bind a client connection to a random port if it is not already bound, so binding a client connection is usually skipped.

    When creating a server, `~net_tcp->listen` is called after `~net_tcp->bind`.
-   This method begins the net_tcp object accepting client connections.
+   This method allows the new object to begin accepting client connections.

 .. member:: net_tcp->accept(timeoutSeconds::integer = -1)
 .. member:: net_tcp->forEachAccept()

-   After a net_tcp object has been bound and is listening, client connections can then be accepted.
+   After a :type:`net_tcp` object has been bound and is listening, client connections can then be accepted.
 The `~net_tcp->accept` method is called to accept one connection.
-The process of accepting a connection does not actually connect the net_tcp server object.
-Instead, a new net_tcp object is returned for that connection.
-Usually, the new connection will be passed to new thread.
+The process of accepting a connection does not actually establish a connection; instead, a new object is returned for that connection.
+Usually, the new connection should be passed to the new thread.
    This permits the server's thread to continue accepting new connections in a loop while the newly accepted connection is free to handle itself independently.

    By default, `~net_tcp->accept` will wait forever for a client to connect.
 The timeout parameter can be used to have the call return null if no client has